wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-elevator.rst

 To tune the feedforward controller, perform the following:

+1. Start with fairly slow maximum velocity and maximum acceleration (TBD pick some numbers)
-1. Set :math:`K_g`, :math:`K_s` :math:`K_v`, and :math:`K_a` to zero.
+2. Set :math:`K_g`, :math:`K_v`, and :math:`K_a` to zero.
-2. Increase :math:`K_g` until the elevator can hold its position with as little movement as possible.
+3. Increase :math:`K_g` until the elevator can hold its position with as little movement as possible.
 If the elevator moves in the opposite direction, decrease :math:`K_g` until it remains stationary.
 You will have to zero in on :math:`K_g` fairly precisely (at least four decimal places).
-3. Increase the velocity feedforward gain :math:`K_v` until the elevator tracks the setpoint during smooth, slow motion.
-If the elevator overshoots, reduce the gain.
-Note that the elevator may "lag" the commanded motion - this is normal, and is fine so long as it moves the correct amount in total.
+4. Increase the velocity feedforward gain :math:`K_v` until the straight segments of the elevator actual motion have the same *slope* as the desired motion (TBD word this better)

-.. note:: Feedforward-only control is not a viable control scheme for vertical elevators!
-Do not be surprised if/when the simulation below does not behave well, even when the "correct" constants are used.
+5. Increase the acceleration feedforward gain :math:`K_a` until the curved segments of the elevator actual motion have the same *curvature* as the desired motion (TBD word this better)

+At this point, note how with *no sensors involved*, the elevator motion is fairly consistent.
+With the exception of a small amount of error, we are almost controling the mechanism without issue.

+Finally, and only as a last step, add in a bit of feedback gain.

+6. Increase :math:`K_p` until the actual position starts to oscillate around the setpoint, then back it off by 20%.

 .. collapse:: Tuning solution

-   The exact gains used by the simulation are :math:`K_g = 1.75` and :math:`K_v = 1.95`.
+   The exact gains used by the simulation are TODO